wso2/docs-is/en/docs/guides/identity-federation/obtain-tokens-using-sts.md

 A new trusted service is added to the service provider.

-You can delete any trusted service by clicking on the associated **Delete** link.
+You can delete any trusted service by clicking the associated **Delete** link.